AugustoMarcelo/plant-manager/README.md

 ## 💡 About the project

 PlantManager is an application that manages plants, reminding you which, when and how each plant should be taken care of.
 Through the notifications, the application will inform which plant should receive attention!
+[Watch a video](https://youtu.be/vkC8ivU0tRg).

 ---